 Where Invoice Data Extraction fits in the education AP stack

 Invoice Data Extraction is not a school ERP, procurement system, approval platform, or payment tool.
-Its role is narrower: convert invoices and financial documents into structured Excel, CSV, or JSON before approval, coding, reconciliation, exception review, or finance-system import.
+Its role is narrower: convert invoices and financial documents into structured Excel, CSV, or JSON before the AP workflow depends on them.

 That narrower role is useful when an education finance team already has systems for purchasing, approval, payment, and accounting, but the data feeding those systems still starts as PDFs, scans, images, and statements.
 The practical fit for AI invoice extraction for education AP workflows is the point where a document needs to become rows and fields that AP can inspect.

 In practice, a district or institution can batch extract vendor invoices, pull PO numbers and line items, normalize mixed document batches, and ask the prompt to flag missing PO numbers or duplicate-looking invoice numbers.
 The same extraction pattern can be saved as a reusable prompt when the finance team processes the same type of document repeatedly.
-The output can then be downloaded as Excel, CSV, or JSON for review, reconciliation, or import into the next workflow step.
+The output can then feed the team's review file or downstream import.

 This is a different category fit from a full AP automation platform.
 A broad AP platform may own approvals, payment files, vendor management, purchasing workflows, or ERP-native posting.
 An extraction-first tool supplies the structured data those workflows need.
 For schools, that distinction matters because the organization may not want to replace its finance system; it may need cleaner invoice data before that system can be used efficiently.